Exact linear representations of the nonlinear Cauchy problems and their smooth solutions: Some Generalizations

-In this case, the operators $A(t_1)$ and $A(t_2)$ do not commute with $t_1\neq t_2$, which leads to significant complications in the scheme we are describing, starting with the interpretation of the Picard iteration method.
-To represent the expansion obtained in this case in the form of an operator exponent, one usually introduces the proposed by F. Dyson time ordered (chronological) exponent, which differs significantly in its properties from the usual operator exponent \cite {Kosovtsov3}.
-The most important thing for this paper is that it does not directly solve the equations in the form of a Taylor series expansion in $t$.
+In this case, the operators $A(t_1)$ and $A(t_2)$ do not commute for $t_1\neq t_2$, which leads to significant complications, starting with the interpretation of the Picard iteration method.
+To represent the resulting expansion as an operator exponent, one usually introduces the time-ordered (or chronological) exponent, proposed by F. Dyson, whose properties differ significantly from those of an ordinary operator exponent \cite{Kosovtsov3}.
+Crucially for our purposes, this approach does not directly yield a solution in the form of a Taylor series expansion in $t$.